rodionsibov/projects/README.md

 ## My personal projects

 > The more you practice, the better your skills will become 😉

+Experiment and have fun!

-_You are free to modify, save, share, use or do whatever you want with it_
+*You are free to modify, save, share, use or do whatever you want with it*